 - Add the rest of the cauliflower evenly layered.

-- Take off the foil and cook for 40 minutes until the cauliflower is soft and the cheese is brown.
+- Take off the foil and cook for 40 minutes or until the cauliflower is fork tender and the cheese is golden brown.
+Note baking time may vary so check it periodically.

 Notes